interactivefiction/vimform7/docsrc/source/index.rst

 Before we get started on each task, it might be helpful to get your system navigated to the various directories where Vimform7 is installed.
 You can either open up individual file browsers to each folder or get a few terminals open to the various folders.
 The folders you will need are ~/.vim, ~/.vimform7/Vimform7, and ~/.local/bin.

 **Define Feature** - To get started lets state exactly what we are trying to do.
-The goal here is to integrate the CMUS console-based music player with Vim via a command added to the Vimform7 plug-ins and scripts.
+The goal here is to integrate the CMUS console-based music player with Vim via a command added to the Vimform7 plugins and scripts.
 If you are not familiar with CMUS you might want to check out the `CMUS Github <https://cmus.github.io/>`_.
 To envoke the CMUS player users will issue the **-a** command while inside of the Vim editor.
 With all of this stated we have a clear picture of what we are trying to accomplish.

 **Scripts Affected** - Since we are adding the CMUS music player to Vimform7 we need to address the fact that this is a new external dependency for Vimform7.
 To add this new dependency to Vimform7 installer we need to be sure the changes are made to the Vimform7 installer.
 The installer can be found at ~/.vimform7/Vimform7/vimform7-install.sh.
 The changes required are not very complicated.
 Inside the script go to the section of the code where it checks for system dependencies.
 An exerpt of this section is provided below for your reference.
 In the exerpt, refer to lines 14,15 and 27,28.
 These are the lines you will need to add to your vimform7-install.sh script to ensure that the dependency is handled properly when the installer is run on a new operating system.